 Please ensure your video follows all of the following guidelines before uploading.

-The session chairs will not be introducing each spotlight, therefore, please ensure your video starts with a title slide.
-When presenting introduce yourself.
-There will be no time allotted for “questions” after each spotlight.
-As usual, any projected Text/Math should use at least 24 point font (and ideally should be >32pt) as smaller fonts will not be readable in a room with 200+ people.
+When presenting, introduce yourself.
+There will be no time allotted for “questions” during the video session.
+As usual, any projected Text/Math should use at least 24-point font (and ideally should be >32pt) as smaller fonts will not be readable on small mobile screens.

 Video/Slide Presentation Formatting

-Alternatively, there are many free screen capture programs that directly produce proper MP4:
+Alternatively, many free screen capture programs directly produce proper MP4:

 - VLC- (http://www.videolan.org/vlc/index.html)which works on all platforms.